 A draft of this plan was released for a 60-day public comment period on September 21, 2018.
-During this comment period, three public hearings were held-one in Sandwich, one in Truro, and one in Yarmouth-and Commission staff attended nine Select Board and/or Planning Board meetings.
-Additionally, Commission staff met with staff from five towns, presented the draft plan to the Assembly of Delegates and the Cape Cod Selectmen and Councilors Association, and met with the Town Planners from across the Cape, in addition to 12 meetings with other stakeholders.
+During this comment period, three public hearings were held-one in Sandwich, one in Truro, addition to 12 meetings with other stakeholders.
 During this time, stakeholders were encouraged to provide feedback on the draft plan at these meetings, as well as provide written comments.
 The public comment period ended on November 19, 2018 and more than 135 comments were received.